jsyang/celestial/README.md

 ## TODO for v1.2

+- units receiving damage show health bars

 - make small RadarGalaxy more useful for controlledEntity

-- unified UX model for game
+    - blinking dot to indicate player entity

-- radar not available when comm center is destroyed
+    - border blinking when player is dead?
+    - localized RadarGalaxy?

+- order wingmen to attack your target

 - improve + extend fighter AI
     - retarget when current attackTarget is dead